eProsima/Integration-Service-docs/docs/use-case1.rst

 Also, to get this example working, the following additional requirements must be met:

-- Having :code:`ROS2` (Crystal or superior) installed, with the *talker-listener* example working.
+- Having *ROS2* (Crystal or superior) installed, with the *talker-listener* example working.
-- Having :code:`Fast-RTPS` installed (at least v1.9.2), with the *HelloWorld* example working.
+- Having *Fast-RTPS* installed (at least v1.9.2), with the HelloWorld example working.

 Open three terminals:

-- In the first terminal, execute a :code:`ROS2` *talker*
+- In the first terminal, execute a *ROS2* :code:`talker`

 .. code-block:: bash

     ros2 run demo_nodes_cpp talker

-- In the second terminal, execute the :code:`Fast-RTPS` HelloWorld *subscriber*
+- In the second terminal, execute the *Fast-RTPS* HelloWorld :code:`subscriber`

 .. code-block:: bash

     ./HelloWorldExample subscriber

-At this point, the two applications cannot communicate due to the incompatibility of their **topic** and **type** in their :code:`DDS` configuration.
-This is where :code:`integration-service` comes into play to make this communication possible.
+At this point, the two applications cannot communicate due to the incompatibility of their **topic** and **type** in their *DDS* configuration.
+This is where *eProsima Integration-Service* comes into play to make the communication possible.

-- In the third terminal, execute :code:`integration-service` using the :code:`dds_ros2_string.yaml` configuration file located in the :code:`soss-dds/examples/udp/` folder.
+- In the third terminal, execute *eProsima Integration-Service* using the :code:`soss` command and with the :code:`dds_ros2_string.yaml` configuration file located in the :code:`soss-dds/examples/udp/` folder.

 .. code-block:: bash

     soss soss-dds/examples/udp/dds_ros2_string.yaml

-Once the last command is executed, the two :code:`DDS` applications will start communicating.
+Once the last command is executed, the two *DDS* applications will start communicating.

-To test the same communication the other way around, launch the :code:`ROS2` *listener*, the  HelloWorld *publisher* and the same :code:`soss` command.
+To test the same communication the other way around, launch the *ROS2* :code:`listener`, the  HelloWorld :code:`publisher` and the same :code:`soss` command.

-**Note**: Each time you execute :code:`integration-service` with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command
+**Note**: Each time you execute *eProsima Integration-Service* with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command

 .. code-block:: bash

     source install/setup.bash

-Also, remember to source the :code:`ROS2` insallation in the first and third shells with the command
+Also, remember to source the *ROS2* insallation in the first and third shells with the command

 .. code-block:: bash